pmem/pmdk/doc/librpmem/rpmem_create.3.md

 maximum number of lanes supported by both the local and remote nodes.
 See **LANES**, below, for details.
 The *create_attr* structure contains the attributes used for creating the remote pool.
-If *create_attr* is NULL, a zeroed structure with attributes will be used to create the pool.
-The attributes are stored in pool's metadata and can be read when opening the remote pool with **rpmem_open**().
+The attributes are stored in the pool metadata in the first 4096 bytes of the pool and can be read when opening the remote pool with **rpmem_open**().
+To prevent user from overwriting the pool metadata, this region is not accessible to the user. i.e. the *offset* argument to **rpmem_persist**() must be at least 4096.
+If *create_attr* is NULL, the remote pool is created without storing metadata in it.
+In this case the space normally used for storing the pool metadata (4096 bytes) is available to the user, i.e. the *offset* argument to **rpmem_persist**() can be less than 4096 bytes.
+See **rpmem_persist**(3) for details.

 The **rpmem_open**() function opens the existing remote pool with *set* file *pool_set_name* on remote node *target*. *pool_set_name* is a relative path